Contributing to Cassandra

 Stress and FQLTool tests

 Stress and FQLTool are separate modules located under the tools directory in the Cassandra project.
 They have their own source code and unit tests.
-To run the tests for those tools, first, build jar artifacts for them but calling:
+To run the tests for those tools, first, build jar artifacts for them by calling:

 ant fqltool-build fqltool-build-test